Modeling the Saturation of the Bell Instability using Hybrid Simulations: Magnetic Field at Saturation

-The amplification described by Equation \eqref{eq:saturation} can be explained with the following simple argument.
-At saturation (see the bottom panel of Figure \ref{fig:abs and rel pressures}) the system achieves equipartition between: the 3 components of the thermal plasma pressure, the 3 components of the CR pressure, and the 2 transverse components of the amplified magnetic field.
 In principle, another channel in which the injected energy may go is the bulk motion; however, before saturation ($t\lesssim 10 \gamma_{\max}^{-1}$) the thermal gas is not sped up much, while after saturation all of the energy goes into accelerating the coupled system of CRs+thermal plasma+magnetic fields (top panel of Figure \ref{fig:abs and rel pressures}).
-We can conclude that the bulk motion is not an effective degree of freedom of the system, but rather the ultimate sink of all the energy injected after saturation.
-Since the initial free energy flux is $\Pi_{cr}$, and since 2 out of 8 final channels are in $P_{\rm B\perp}$, Equation \eqref{eq:saturation} naturally ensues.
+Thus, the bulk motion is not an effective degree of freedom of the system, but rather the ultimate sink of all the energy injected after saturation.

+Finally, we note that the effective CR drift becomes comparable with the Alfv\'en speed, eventually, but this happens \emph{after} the magnetic field amplification has stopped because the system ran out of free momentum; the achievement of marginal stability can therefore be interpreted as a manifestation of the efficient coupling between CRs and magnetic fields \citep[e.g.,][]{zweibel17}.